Model for transitional turbulence in a planar shear flow: Model dynamics

-We simulate the six model equations on a doubly-periodic domain of size $L_x \times L_z$ using the open source pseudo-spectral code Dedalus \cite{burns2020dedalus}.
-Second-order Runge-Kutta time stepping is used with a time step $\Delta t = 0.04$ (approximately ten times larger than needed in an equivalent DNS).
-A Fourier-spectral method with $3/2$ dealiasing is used with a resolution of one grid point per space unit (approximately ten times fewer than for a DNS).
-Two initial conditions (ICs) are used.
+Going beyond the local dynamics, the model reproduces many features of turbulent bands observed in experiments and DNS of planar shear flows: plane Couette flow, Waleffe flow, and plane Poiseuille flow.
+We illustrate here some of the most significant dynamics captured by the model.
+For this we simulate the model equations on a doubly-periodic domain of size $L_x \times L_z$ using the pseudo-spectral code Dedalus \cite{burns2020dedalus}.
+Second-order Runge-Kutta time stepping is used with a time step $\Delta t = 0.04$, approximately 10 times larger than can be used in a corresponding DNS of the Navier-Stokes equations.
+The time step in both cases being set based on numerical stability.
+A Fourier-spectral method with $3/2$ dealiasing is used with a resolution of one grid point per space unit, approximately ten times fewer than for a DNS.
+Based on the numerical time step and $(x,z)$ spatial discretizations alone, the model is $O(10^3)$ faster to simulate than the Navier-Stokes equations.
+Two types of initial conditions (ICs) are used to initialize simulations.
 A localized IC comprises a finite region of turbulence of length $25$ and width $14$ tilted at $24^\circ$ to the $x$ direction.
 The second IC is uniform turbulence $(u_0, u_1, v_1, w_0, w_1, q_0)(x,z,0) = (0,\uss,0,0,0,\qss)$.
 In all cases, the initial large-scale flow fields are additionally seeded with small-scale noise.
-The code and analysis scripts can be found in the GitHub repository of the first author \cite{benavides2023code}.
+(To account for turbulent fluctuations on the ``microscopic scale'', noise may be further included in simulations.
+We do not consider this here.
+The only source of randomness is the ICs.)